roadwarriorslive/Pipulate/README.rst

 I've done ad hoc and scheduled data-churning work for a long time, where investigation becomes automated system becomes generalized tool.
 I've invented my own systems for this sort of stuff that's gone obsolete in the face of a rapidly changing world so often that it hurts.
 No really, it hurts.
-Help me!
+Having now experienced almost-framework packages like Flash that merely help you connect the dots begging to be connected, I'm like: yeah that.
+Pipulate should almost not be there, yet still rocking your world like... well, Flask.
+Think of this light-touch mentality as pretty much the opposite of Django, which is what most of my framework creations of the past more-or-less resembled.
+This is better.

 ****************************************
 Of Stacked Decks & Killer Card Combinations